Loading

 5. The quadrant method

-• The first part is for general notes—ideas that came up in the meeting, points that were discussed, and more.
+• The first quadrant is for general notes—for example, ideas that came up in the meeting or points that were discussed.

-• The second part is for noting down action items for yourself.
+• The second quadrant is for noting down action items for yourself.

-• The fourth and last part is for jotting down any questions you have toward the end of the meeting.
+• The fourth and last quadrant is for jotting down any questions you have toward the end of the meeting.

 Let's say you're having a team meeting about setting your priorities for the quarter.
 The first quadrant can be several options you have for the upcoming year, the second can be discussion points about which option(s) you should prioritize and why, the third could contain the final priorities in a sequential order, and the last quadrant can include ownership of each priority to a teammate.